-Director of the Graduate School, Institutional Assessment, Distributed Learning and Co-op Programs, Adjunct Faculty in Biblical Studies.
+Director of Graduate Studies, Institutional Assessment and Administrative Faculty in Biblical Studies

 Bachelor of Music, St. Olaf College